Poems in Pastel

 I find myself gravitating towards two themes of late, nature and Japanese culture.
 Poems in Pastel weaves those themes together with visual works and haiku.

-A devoted landscape artist, I am drawn to the way light filters through trees, the softness of mist over water.
-My impressionistic style combines bold mark-making with delicate detail, balancing rich colour and subtle texture and capturing landscapes, seascapes, and beachscapes.
+A devoted landscape artist, A devoted Canadian landscape artist, I am irresistibly drawn to the way radiant light filters through trees, and the ethereal softness of mist over shimmering water.
+My impressionistic style combines bold, expressive mark-making with delicate, intricate detail, balancing rich, luminous colour and subtle, textured nuance, and capturing expansive Canadian landscapes, dramatic seascapes, and serene beachscapes.

 I’m also learning shodo, or Japanese calligraphy.
 My love of Japan was sparked during a business trip to Tokyo 20 years ago when I was charmed by kabuki theatre and tea ceremonies, but more importantly Japan’s emphasis on community over the individual.
 Zen meditation is now an important part of my life.